PerfectlySoft/PerfectDocs/guide/fileUploads.md

 }
 ```

-The result of this will be that the uploaded files will be moved to the specified directory, with the original filename restored.
+Now the uploaded files will move to the specified directory with the original filename restored.

-For more information on file system manipulation, please see the "Dir" and "File" chapters.
+For more information on file system manipulation, please see the [Directory Operations](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/dir.md) and [File Operations](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/file.md) chapters.